Request A Free Estimate

 1. Damaged Roofing

 Look for damaged, cracked, peeling, or missing shingles on your roof.
 Patch up any openings as quickly as possible by resealing or replacing the shingles.
 Consider having your roof professionally inspected if you notice substantial damage.
+After you’ve removed bats from your home, use caulk or sealant to fix roofing issues.

 2. Vents